Knowledge base

 Has this FAQ been helpful?

-This guide explains how to deploy Node.js with a Cloud Server to always have the necessary environment to compile or build modern frontends (React, Vue, etc.).
+This guide explains how to deploy Node.js with a Cloud Server to always have the environment needed to compile or build modern frontends (React, Vue, etc.).
+However, it is recommended to use the integrated node.js solution.

 Preamble